 Bounce rate is the measure of number of people who left your website after engaging with it only for a few seconds or by visiting only a single page.

 This helps you to understand if your social media audience is right for you.
-You can use Google Analytics to track this data.

 Average Session Duration (from social traffic) is the measure of average time spent by people on your website.

 This helps to understand whether the traffic you’re attracting from social media is right or not.

 A part of social media listening, brand mentions is a social KPI that try to understand how many people are talking about your brand on social media.

 People will even talk about you on a platform where you’re not.
 That’s why it also becomes important to track brand mentions across social media.

 Brand mentions is the measure of number of times someone on social media mentioned your brand name by tagging you.
 This excludes all the mentions where the brand is not tagged